fhubert1/horiseon-seo-optimization/README.md

-# Code Refactor - GWU Full Stack Bootcamp Challenge 1
+# Code Refactor - Horiseon SEO Optimization Challenge

 ## Description
 In this challenge, involves a very important aspect of web development: accessibility.
 Also, we will be refactoring the code to make it more readable and replacing elements with semantic elements.